 These bonds also decompose naturally over time, which is why decarboxylation also occurs when your cannabis ages but at a much lower rate than heating.

 The cannabinoid THC is also responsible for the buzz and psychoactive effects during a high.
-It has been known to cause feelings of elevation or, in some cases, sleepiness, bliss, euphoria, and general pain relief.
+It has been known to cause feelings of elevation or, in some cases, sleepiness, bliss, and euphoria.

 THC is also the main chemical compound famous for the hunger-inducing effects of cannabis.
 When smoked, its psychedelic effects are fairly short-lived, usually lasting no more than 3 hours after inhalation.
 With edibles, the effects usually take between 30 minutes and 2 hours to fully manifest and are far more potent than with inhalation.

 Arguably the most important cannabinoid in cannabis is CBD (cannabidiol).
-This cannabinoid is completely non-psychoactive but can have an important calming and relaxing effect on the mind and body.
+This cannabinoid is non-psychoactive but can have a calming and relaxing effect on the mind and body.
 While it doesn’t attach to your cannabinoid receptors in the same way as THC, the process for activating it is the same.

 A raw cannabis plant doesn’t contain any CBD; it contains CBDA (cannabidiolic acid) instead.
 Once again, this means that there is an extra molecule present in the compound that prohibits the CBD from interacting with your body in much the same way as with THC.
 This means that decarboxylation is also necessary to activate the effects of CBD in your hemp.